rahulmadanraju/Projects/YoloV3_customized/README.md

 ## Conclusion

 Here we observe how the v3 model is designed by removing 52x52 layers and implement the same for two multi-scale detection with a grid size of 13 and 26.
-It is preferably used for detecting medium and large sized objects.
+The model becomes much faster with the removal of layers and preferably used for detecting medium and large sized objects: The following implementation can also be carried on the other grid sizes based on the requirements of object detection.

 ----------------------------------------------------------------------------------------------------------------------------------------